nicksheffield/lighter_mvc/README.md

 ####libraries/
 Put third party libraries in here.

-You can autoload them in the `app/config/config.php` or inside a controller like `$this->load->library('library_name')`
+You can autoload them in the `app/config/config.php` or inside a controller like `Load::library('library_name')`

 ####views/
 Put views in here.
 You can add subfolders if needed.
-Always name them as .php, never as .html.
+Always name them as .php, never as .html

 ---